TensorTrove/.github/profile/README.md

 Step right up to the TensonTrove big top!
 Where the bugs are squashed, the models are trained, and the coffee is always flowing.
 Join us in our three-ring circus of innovation, where we're always walking the tightrope between genius and insanity!

-Remember, at TensonTrove, we put the "fun" in "function" and the "laughter" in "multilayer perceptron".
+Remember, at TensorTrove, we put the "fun" in "function" and the "laughter" in "multilayer perceptron".
 Don't ask us how, it's just part of our magic! 🎩✨

 ---

-Crafted with love, a sprinkle of madness, and a gallon of coffee by the TensonTrove troupe.
+Crafted with love, a sprinkle of madness, and a gallon of coffee by the TensorTrove troupe.
 May your algorithms be ever in your favor! 🍀